 After we missed out on a big grant to fund the enclosing of the structure, we decided to launch a crowdfunding campaign.
-Our enthusiastic parents helped with the video and shepherded the campaign through PA meetings
+Our enthusiastic parents helped with the video and shepherded the campaign through PA meetings and school approvals.

 The Crowdfunder project revealed that our network of supporters reached further than the school community!
 We took a risk by creating an "all or nothing" campaign, meaning if we didn't reach our target of £6,000, we wouldn't get any of the money.
 This really helped to motivate our donors!

 Once the campaign went live we pushed it via our school Facebook page and email with the help of school staff and class representatives, updating followers on how much we had raised and how much time was left.
 Your Print Solution printed promotional posters, leaflets and booklets free of charge.

 Depending on the amount pledged, supporters could claim a reward.
 These were donated by local and international artists, parents and Grymsdyke Farm craftspeople.
 Rewards included private tours of the workshops of local carpenters and ceramicists, a five-course tasting menu at former pupil Heston Blumenthal's restaurant, and the opportunity to contribute to the time capsule that will be buried next to the music room.